jundalisay/spblist/content/en/research/hawking/grand/part-05c.md

 In other words, it is not possible to assign to every event a time with which every observer will agree.

-Instead, all observers have their own measures of time, and the times measured by two observers who are moving relative to each other will not agree*.
+Instead, all observers have their own measures of time, and the times measured by two observers who are moving relative to each other will not agree.

-> *Superphysics Note:

 Einstein’s ideas go counter to our intuition because their implications aren’t noticeable at the speeds we normally encounter in everyday life.